BilgeMulhan/DSA-210-/README.md

 # The Impact of Greenhouse Gases in Cosmetics on Global Warming

 ## Project Overview
-In this project, I will analyze how tranportation-related greenhouse gas emissions contribute to global warming and climate change .
-My goal is to better understand the environmental impact of commonly used cosmetic products and raise awareness that could help reduce emissions.
+In this project, I will analyze how tranportation-related greenhouse gas emissions contribute to global warming and climate change.
+The greenhouse gas impact in European countries where public transport is widespread and in the United States where private car use is widespread will be compared.
+My goal is to better understand the environmental impact of vehicles such as cars, planes, trains, public transportations and raise awareness that could help reduce emissions.

 ---